List of Days of Our Lives characters introduced in the 2020s: Henry Horton

 Henry Horton, the son of Allie Horton (Lindsay Arnold), was introduced on July 31, 2020.
 The role was originated by Delaney and Parker Evans, and later played by Jayna and Kinsley Fox.

 When Allie returns to Salem in 2020, she moves in with her uncle Eric Brady (Vaughn) and his wife Nicole (Zucker) and reveals she is secretly pregnant.
 Allie plans to put her baby up for adoption and turns to her former stepfather Rafe Hernandez (Gering) to raise her baby.
-However, Allie's mother Sami Brady (Alison Sweeney) soon arrives and tries to talk her daughter out giving away her baby.
+However, Allie's mother Sami Brady (Alison Sweeney) soon arrives and tries to talk her daughter out of giving away her baby.
 Allie goes into labor during an argument with Sami and gives birth to her son.
 Allie names her son Henry and gives him the middle name Lucas, after her father Lucas Horton (Bryan Dattilo).
 However, not long after she gives birth, Allie skips town and leaves a note telling her family she wants Eric and Nicole to raise her baby which infuriates Sami.
 When Sami is set to leave town with Henry, Allie returns and Sami agrees to leave the baby with Allie, Eric and Nicole.
-Allie is horrified when runs into the man she believes is her baby's father, Tripp Dalton (Lucas Adams).
+Allie is horrified when she runs into the man she believes is her baby's father, Tripp Dalton (Lucas Adams).
 Allie accuses Tripp of rape, but Tripp vehemently denies it.
 It was later revealed in January 2021 that Henry's biological father was Charlie Dale, the maternal half-brother to Tripp Dalton (Lucas Adams), and the youngest child of Ava Vitali (Tamara Braun).